0b11stan/blog/posts/notes/pwn/privesc/index.md

 * [linux exploit suggester (included in some of the above)](https://github.com/The-Z-Labs/linux-exploit-suggester)

 #### Manual

+Look at the current user and it's rights : `id`

+Look for the sudo rights, maybe a command can be abused : `sudo -l`

 Search for a `/.dockerenv` file to know if you are in a container.